Saturday Morning Rounds with Dr. Benson

 Scope of clinical material:

-Number of operative hand surgery cases approximately 4,000 per year
+Number of major operative upper extremity surgery cases approximately 4,300 per year

 Number of arthroplasty cases over 300 per year